Fair item allocation: Min-max fair-share (mFS)

 The above implications do not hold when the agents' valuations are not sub/superadditive.

 Envy-freeness (EF)

 Every agent weakly prefers his own bundle to any other bundle.
 Every envy-free allocation of all items is mFS-fair; this follows directly from the ordinal definitions and does not depend on additivity.
 If the valuations are additive, then an EF allocation is also proportional and MMS-fair.
 Otherwise, an EF allocation may be not proportional and even not MMS.
-See envy-free item assignment for more details.